acend/kubernetes-basics-training/content/en/docs/persistent-storage/_index.md

 {{% /alert %}}
 {{% /onlyWhenNot %}}

 We need to redeploy the application pod, our application automatically creates the database schema at startup time.
+Wait for the database pod to be started fully before restarting the application pod.

 If you want to force a redeployment of a Pod, you can use this: